elixir-europe/infectious-diseases-toolkit/national-resources/netherlands.md

 <!--- Ethical and legal regulations in the country, committees etc --->
 The Ministry of VWS oversees the RIVM and emergency preparedness for infectious disease outbreaks.
 The ministry enacts the [public health regulations](https://wetten.overheid.nl/jci1.3:c:BWBR0024705&z=2022-10-10&g=2022-10-10) (in Dutch) that provide a legal framework for disease outbreak response and other public health emergencies.

 The Netherlands obliges medical doctors and microbiological labs to report certain infectious diseases to the GGD since 2014 to prevent spreading of the disease.
-You can read the latest version of the act at https://wetten.overheid.nl/jci1.3:c:BWBR0024705&z=2014-03-07&g=2014-03-07 (in Dutch).
+You can read the latest version of the act [here](https://wetten.overheid.nl/jci1.3:c:BWBR0024705&z=2014-03-07&g=2014-03-07) (in Dutch).
 This act allows the GGD to track down the source of infection and investigate the risk of infection for people who came into contact with the patient.
 The information on infectious diseases, that should be reported in the Netherlands, is subsequently reported to the [European Centre for Disease Prevention and Control](https://www.ecdc.europa.eu/en/about-ecdc/what-we-do/ecdc-activities-surveillance), which uses the information to analyse trends in infectious diseases and evaluates policy on a European level.

 The [Data Protection Authority](https://autoriteitpersoonsgegevens.nl/en) is an independent body that oversees the processing of personal data in the Netherlands, including data related to public health and infectious disease outbreaks.
 The Data Protection Authority upholds compliance with Dutch data protection laws and the General Data Protection Regulation (GDPR) of the European Union.
 The regulations for sensitive/personal research data and clinical data, in the Netherlands, are implemented in the [medical-scientific research on humans](https://wetten.overheid.nl/jci1.3:c:BWBR0009408&z=2022-07-01&g=2022-07-01) (in Dutch) act.